-The author calls this book as a response to the universal weariness that has been seen in classrooms and student reasoning.
-For despite the goal that learners can be winning and positive, educators seem to be working harder than ever but accomplishing less, while students appear to be more detached than ever but longing for more.
+The author calls this book a response to the universal weariness that has been seen in classrooms and student reasoning.
+Despite the goal that learners can be winning and positive, educators seem to be working harder than ever but accomplishing less, while students appear to be more detached than ever but longing for more.

 A new teacher has a big role in making schools better.
 We need to break free from myths about teaching and learning.
 We need to find ways to develop the natural intelligence of our learners and make them understand reality.

 Breaking Free from Myths supports students in their struggles.
 Even classroom teachers become learners here.
 They enter the profession with a big role in making schools better while working with children.
 All these require courage so that schools can become the true foundation of learning.
 It is not about rushing out actions, killing new ideas, and flying accusations, but the certainty of the mind and heart.

 The novelty of this book lies in a multifaceted exploration of the problem.
 It is hard to live in doubt and uncertainty without knowing.
 We must learn and teach our children to stand and fight the unpleasantness of uncertainty.